Sources and Health Effects of Lead and Copper

 Use of Lead Free Pipes, Fittings, Fixtures, Solder, and Flux for Drinking Water (US EPA)

-A school that has its own well may be regulated as a public water system and be required to collect samples under the Lead and Copper Rule.
-A school that gets water from a community water system is not sampled as part of the community water system's lead and copper compliance testing, which prioritizes residences.
-Vermont has additional lead testing and remediation requirements for all schools and child care facilities.
-These regulatory programs are under the Vermont Department of Health (VDH) and Department of Children and Families (DCF) and refer to US EPA protocols.
-See the links below for more information.
+A school that has its own well and is large enough to be regulated as a public NTNC water system must sample under the Lead and Copper Rule.
+A school that gets water from a community water system is not sampled as part of the community water system's Lead and Copper Rule compliance testing, which prioritizes residences.
+Vermont Act 66 requires lead testing and remediation for all schools and child care facilities under the Vermont Department of Health (VDH).
+DEC sent an email to Vermont NTNC schools and child care facilities summarizing requirements under the two programs in July 2019.